Perspective | As Afghanistan falls, a haunting question faces military families: Why did we do all this?

 “It could reintroduce the pointlessness of all of this.
 Why did we do all of this?
 Why did we do it so long?”
 Castro said.

-But there are small moments that veterans must remember, said Rob Willigern, 48, who was an Army medic in Afghanistan.
+But there are small moments that veterans must remember, said Rob Williger, 48, who was an Army medic in Afghanistan.

-“There are individual lives over there that we did impact,” Willigern said, remembering the many Afghan children whose burns from open-cooking fires he had treated, the child they were able to save after a bomb explosion, the older man who thanked him for being in the country.
+“There are individual lives over there that we did impact,” Williger said, remembering the many Afghan children whose burns from open-cooking fires he had treated, the child they were able to save after a bomb explosion, the older man who thanked him for being in the country.
 “Some people who felt safety for a time that they never had.
 Who got medical care they would never receive.
 We did our jobs and did it well.”

 Carroll sent a message to all the TAPS families with the a similar theme.